Hand Therapy Practices at Surrey Sports & Rehabilitation

 Scope of Practice, Treatment Techniques and Tools

 The scope of hand therapy practice may involve one or more of the domains listed below.
 Domains outline the key areas of responsibility in hand therapy practice.
-The first three domains listed below involve assessment and treatment of clients with hand injuries:
+The first three domains listed below involve the assessment and treatment of clients with hand injuries:

 SURFACE ANATOMY